Joey Diaz: Stand-up comedy

 After seeing the 1988 film Punchline, Diaz responded to an advertisement in a Denver newspaper for a $37 stand-up comedy course, and developed a blue comedy act.
 Before he did his first standup routine, he worked as a doorman at Wit's End.

-Diaz performed his first routine on June 18, 1991 at the Comedy Works in Denver at a show headlined by Matt Woods.
+Diaz performed his first routine on June 18, 1991, at Comedy Works in Denver, at a show headlined by Matt Woods.
 In April 1992, prior to his opening spot for Troy Baxley in Boulder, Colorado, Diaz took cocaine before going on stage and had a set that he described as "a disaster".
 He then ceased to take the substance before a performance.
 After developing his act, Diaz entered the Beck's Amateur Comedy Competition and won.
 He initially lost another competition until the winner was caught stealing jokes made famous by Jerry Seinfeld and Diaz was declared the winner.
 Diaz claimed Comedy Works manager Wende Curtis promised him a flight to Los Angeles for a showcase spot at The Comedy Store for owner Mitzi Shore, but never received either.

-Diaz went on to participate in a similar contest in Seattle, Washington, and finished sixth out of 40.
-In 1994, Diaz returned to the Comedy Works and found Curtis had started a developmental program for comics which he joined.
+Diaz participated in a similar contest in Seattle, and finished sixth out of 40.
+In 1994, Diaz returned to Comedy Works and found Curtis had started a developmental program for comics which he joined.
 The process involved group writing sessions at Wood's home followed by sets in the club the same evening.
-At one point, Curtis banned Diaz from the Comedy Works before it was lifted after they met years later.
+At one point, Curtis banned Diaz from Comedy Works before it was lifted after they met years later.

-In 1995, Diaz left Colorado for Los Angeles, California to try and make it as a successful stand-up comic.
-He used his divorce from his first wife, and the loss of contact with their daughter in the process, as a motivation so he "could come back and make her proud".

-On November 4, 2007, Diaz appeared in North Bergen to help raise money for North Bergen High School's basketball team uniforms.
+In 1995, Diaz left Colorado for Los Angeles to try and make it as a successful stand-up comic.
+He used his divorce from his first wife, and the loss of contact with their daughter in the process, as motivation so he "could come back and make her (his daughter) proud".
+On November 4, 2007, Diaz appeared in North Bergen, New Jersey to help raise money for North Bergen High School's basketball team uniforms.

 In April 2012, Diaz supported his Where I Got My Balls From documentary with the release of his stand-up special, It's Either You or the Priest.
-It went to number one on the Billboard comedy charts in the UK and Canada, and number one on iTunes.
+It went to No. 1 on the Billboard comedy charts in the UK and Canada, and No. 1 on iTunes.
 In December 2016, Diaz put out his first one-hour comedy special, Sociably Unacceptable, through the on-demand subscription services Seeso and Comedy Dynamics.